OnesoftQwQ/Docusaurus-Docker/README_en.md

 - `-p 3000:3000`: Maps container port 3000 to host
 - `-v /local/docs/directory:/docusaurus`: Mounts local directory for persistence (**must replace with actual path**)
-- Automatically initializes Docusaurus project on first launch
+- You can place a pre-made Docusaurus project directly into the mounted directory after container creation, and the container will automatically start the project upon launch
+- If the mounted directory is empty, an empty Docusaurus project will be automatically initialized and run at startup

 Visit [http://localhost:3000](http://localhost:3000) to view the site.